htw-student-83/CBM_System/README.md

 # CBM_System
-A system, which manages either the cash in the box as also too the user data by using the local or remote server.
-It's a full MERN stack and it includes frontend, backend and database.
+The app was developted as a private project.
+It includes the possibily to choose between two different servers (local or remote), a login page and a main menu with six service points to manage either the cash in the box as also too the user data.
+It's a Full MERN Stack and it inlcudes frontend (React), backend and database.
+Some pages are connected with a backend server (MongoDB).